-The Italian town of Castelrotto — called "Kastelruth" by its German-speaking residents — lies tucked away in the Dolomites, the Alps of northeastern Italy.
-It's my favorite hideaway in "South Tirol," a region of Italy that gives visitors a strong dash of German culture.
-My chalet in town — sturdy as a bomb shelter, yet warmly woody — comes with a generously fluffy down comforter and serious German plumbing: Ka-chunk…ahhhh.
+The German-speaking Italian town of Castelrotto — called "Kastelruth" by its German-speaking residents — lies tucked away in the Dolomites, the Alps of northeastern Italy.
+It's my favorite hideaway in "South Tirol," a region of Italy that gives visitors a strong dash of Germanic culture.

-Kastelruth is the ideal home base for exploring the Dolomites — Italy's ski country.
-But this town was built for farmers rather than skiers.
-It has good bus connections, fine and friendly hotels, and more village character than any town around.
+Kastelruth is the ideal home base for exploring the Dolomites — Italy's ski country in winter, and hiking wonderland in summer.
+Though this town was built for farmers, not vacationers, it has good bus connections, fine and friendly hotels, and more village character than any town around.

-With its traffic-free center, a thousand years of history, an oversized and hyperactive bell tower, and traditionally clad locals, it seems lost in another world.
+With its traffic-free center, a thousand years of history, an oversized and hyperactive bell tower, and traditionally clad locals, it seems of another world.

-I guess if you live there, the Kraut gets old.
-But during a trip through Italy, I enjoy a break from pizza and pasta.
-Wurst and sauerkraut are the Tirolean clichés.
-More adventurous eaters seek out Speck, a raw, prosciutto-style ham smoked for five months, then thinly sliced and served as an antipasto or in sandwiches.
-Large dumplings — with bits of Speck, liver, spinach, or cheese — are often served in broth, or with butter and cheese.
+During a trip through Italy, I enjoy a break from pizza and pasta.
+Wurst and sauerkraut are Tirolean clichés — more adventurous eaters seek out Speck, a raw, prosciutto-style ham smoked for five months, then thinly sliced and served as an antipasto or in sandwiches.
+Large dumplings — with bits of Speck, liver, spinach, or cheese — are often served in sauce, or with butter and cheese.
 (Never cut a dumpling with a knife.
 My friends here tell me, "It'll destroy the chef.")
 For dessert, strudel is everywhere, filled with the region's renowned apples.

-Tiny Kastelruth uses its square well, with a busy farmers market on Fridays and a clothing market on most Thursdays.
-Pop into the church to hear the choir practice.
-If you're on the square weekdays at 2:45 p.m., you'll see local moms gather their preschoolers, chat, then head en masse down the street to the playground.
+Tiny Kastelruth puts its central square to good use, with a busy farmers market on summer Fridays and a clothing and craft market on most Thursdays.
+If you're on the square on a weekday afternoon, you may see local moms gathering their preschoolers, chatting, then heading en masse down the street to the playground.
 And before and after Sunday Mass, the square is crowded with villagers and farmers in their traditional clothing.

 At 250 feet high, Kastelruth's bell tower — the tallest in the region — dominates the town.
-When you feel the pride locals have in their tower, which symbolizes their town, you'll better understand why Italy is called "the land of a thousand bell towers."
+When you feel the pride locals have in their tower, a symbol of their town, you'll better understand why Italy is called "the land of a thousand bell towers."

-The bells of Kastelruth, a big part of the town experience, ring on the hour throughout the day and night.
-While sleepy tourists wonder why they clang even through the wee hours, locals — who grew up with the chimes — find them comforting.
+The bells of Kastelruth are a big part of the town experience, ringing on the hour from 6 a.m. to 10 p.m.
+While sleepy tourists wonder why they clang so early in the morning, locals — who grew up with the chimes — find them comforting.

 The bells mark the hours, summon people to Mass, announce festivals, and warn when storms threaten.
 In the days when people used to believe that thunder was the devil approaching, the bells called everyone to pray.
-Townspeople still say that the sound of the bells clears the clouds.
+(Townspeople once thought the sound of the bells cleared the clouds.)

-Another symbol of Kastelruth is its carved witches, folk figures that date back to when this area was the Salem of this corner of Europe.
-They burned as witches the women who didn't fit society's mold…midwives, healers, redheads, and so on.
+Another symbol of Kastelruth is its carved witches — folk figures that date back to when this area was the Salem of this corner of Europe.
+Women considered somehow threatening — including many midwives, healers, and redheads — were sometimes tried and burned as witches.

-But these days, the region is most famous for its contribution to the world of oompah music.
-The folk-singing group Kastelruther Spatzen — the ABBA of yodeling — is a gang of local boys who put Kastelruth on the map.
-They have a huge following here, and locals just can't stop bragging about the band (I was told they'd "produced more CDs than Michael Jackson").
+These days, the region is most famous for its contribution to the world of oompah music.
+The folk-singing group Kastelruther Spatzen — the ABBA of the Alps — is a gang of local boys who put Kastelruth on the map in the 1980s.
+They have a huge following here and throughout the German-speaking world.